-Florida Keys sailing expeditions explore the subtropical marine wilderness of Florida Bay, the Gulf of Mexico and may venture as far as the remote reaches of the Everglades.
-This 6-day journey is an opportunity for those seeking a fresh challenge in a unique marine environment and an intense team setting.
-Our 30-foot open sailboat serves as both home and classroom.
-In a phased teaching progression, instructors will introduce beginning, intermediate and advanced skills in chart and compass navigation, small boat seamanship, weather observation, and anchoring.
-Regular group discussions allow for reflection on each day’s progress, and ensure that leadership and onboard responsibilities are shared so that every crew member is integral to planning the next day.
-Through living and working closely together, students learn far more than seamanship.
-The habits learned and strengthened through this sailing expedition will serve students for life, and for whatever challenge is next.
+A 30-foot open sailboat serves as both home and classroom on this invigorating six-day ocean journey, designed specifically for veterans.
+This expedition is all about overcoming challenges in the subtropical marine wilderness of Florida Bay, the Gulf of Mexico and the remote reaches of the Everglades.
+In a phased teaching progression, instructors introduce beginning, intermediate and advanced skills in chart and compass navigation, small boat seamanship, weather observation and anchoring.
+Regular group discussions allow for reflection on each day’s progress, and ensure that leadership and onboard responsibilities are shared so that every crewmember is integral to planning the next day.
+As participants live and work closely together, they practice more than seamanship.
+Veterans return home to families, careers and communities with valuable skills, renewed confidence and a fresh sense of purpose.

 Our traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
-On an open boat with no cabin and no engine, students live closely together using only wind and oars as propulsion.
-As they rotate responsibilities during this expedition, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
-At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.
+On an open boat with no cabin and no engine, participants live closely together, using only wind and oars as propulsion.
+As they rotate responsibilities, participants learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
+At night, the group sleeps on deck under a tarp, taking turns at anchor watch under brilliant night skies.

-· to adjust sails properly for sailing at different angles to the wind, and to execute sailing maneuvers like tacking and gybing, which turn the boat through the wind.
+- Adjust sails properly for sailing at different angles to the wind and execute sailing maneuvers like tacking and gybing, which turn the boat through the wind.

-· to navigate using a chart and compass to arrive accurately at the day’s destination, using techniques that include taking bearings, dead reckoning, triangulation and sounding.
+- Navigate using a chart and compass to arrive accurately at the day’s destination using techniques that include taking bearings, dead reckoning, triangulation and sounding.

-· to move the boat under oars, coordinating all of the rowers' movements so that the oars splash as one, and precisely maneuvering in and out of secluded anchorages.
+- Move the boat under oars, coordinating all of the rowers' movements so that the oars splash as one and precisely maneuvering in and out of secluded anchorages.

-The Florida Keys, home to numerous birds and abundant marine life, is rich with the confluence of water flowing out of the Everglades into inner Florida Bay and the Gulf of Mexico.
+Home to numerous birds and abundant marine life, the Florida Keys are rich with the confluence of water flowing out of the Everglades into inner Florida Bay and the Gulf of Mexico.
 The waterways are shallow and intricate, providing an exciting cruising area for our nimble sailboats.
-Sailing courses will cruise in three general areas.
 Winding channels through the backcountry offer challenging shoal draft navigation and the opportunity to explore mangrove keys, grassy tidal flats and coral "patch" reefs.
-The Atlantic side offers open water sailing and, if the wind is calm enough, excellent snorkeling at the outer reefs.
+The Atlantic side offers open water sailing and, in calm weather, excellent snorkeling at the outer reefs.
 Turquoise waters, warm temperatures and prevailing easterly winds provide exceptional sailing, both day and night.

 To apply for this course click the enroll button next to the course dates that work for you.
 Our expert Course Advisors are available to answer questions or begin your application process at 855-802-0307.